barszczmm/django-wpadmin/README.rst

 * Optional fully configurable left menu with nice WordPress style
 * Left menu can be pinned (fixed CSS position) or unpinned and collapsed or expanded
 * Awesome `Font Awesome <http://fortawesome.github.com/Font-Awesome/>`_ icons supported in both menus
-* Multiple AdminSite's support with possibility to have different menus, colors and title for each
+* Multiple AdminSite's support with possibility to have different menus, colors and title for each one
 * Supports Django 1.3.x, 1.4.x, 1.5.x